-The TDF ran for most of the year, with the exception of four breakdowns.
+The TDF ran for most of the year, with the exception of planned maintenance in July and November 2023, and February 2024, and breakdowns in August and September 2023.
 Dewatered sludge was sent to Hampton Downs landfill during these periods.
-Work continued during the year on the design and contract for the new TDF.
+Construction of the new TDF commenced in July 2023, with commissioning expected in summer 2025/26.